Vertical agreementsSpecial rules and exemptions

 How has the competition authority in your jurisdiction addressed restrictions on using or bidding for a manufacturer’s brand name for the purposes of targeted online advertising?

 The ACCC has not taken any action to date in relation to restrictions on using or bidding for a manufacturer’s brand name for the purposes of targeted online advertising.
-The ACCC is considering as part of its Digital Advertising Services Inquiry 2020–2021 (Adtech Inquiry) the level of transparency in auction and bidding processes in online advertising and supplier behaviour (including vertically integrated suppliers offering ad tech services and ad agency services), which may be its first consideration of such restrictions.
-The Adtech Inquiry Interim Report considered header bidding and automated algorithms in bidding decisions and sought feedback on a number of proposals, but the ACCC has not made any recommendations to date.
+The ACCC is considering as part of its Digital Platform Advertising Services Inquiry 2020–2021 the level of transparency in auction and bidding processes in online advertising and supplier behaviour (including vertically integrated suppliers offering ad tech services and ad agency services), which may be its first consideration of such restrictions.
 However, the ACCC has taken action against Google under consumer law in relation to the display of ads by advertisers which used unrelated business names or website links in the headline of sponsored links on its search results pages.
-The case was appealed twice and the High Court of Australia (the final court of appeal) ultimately found that the ads or links were misleading and were displayed by Google, but Google did not create them and was not responsible for their content (Google v ACCC (2013) HCA 1).Most-favoured-nation clauses
+The case was appealed twice and the High Court of Australia (the final court of appeal) ultimately found that the ads or links were misleading and were displayed by Google, but Google did not create them and was not responsible for their content (Google v ACCC(2013) HCA 1).Most-favoured-nation clauses

 How has the competition authority in your jurisdiction addressed most-favoured-nation clauses?

 In 2016, the ACCC investigated Booking.com and Expedia in relation to the use of price and availability most favoured nation clauses (MFN) in their contracts with Australian hotels and accommodation providers.
+The ACCC commenced its investigation following concerns raised that such clauses stopped consumers from getting different prices from competing online sites.
 In late 2016, Booking.com and Expedia reached an agreement to amend their agreements with accommodation providers, removing narrow room rate and inventory MFNs.

 With effect from 22 March 2019, Expedia voluntarily and unilaterally waived certain additional rate parity provisions in agreements with Australian hotel partners.
 The ACCC confirmed it had ceased its investigation into Expedia’s conduct in relation to such rate parity provisions in November 2019.Multisided digital markets